 Electric fireplaces provide a realistic flame experience complete with burning coal simulation and heat.
 It’s a cost-effective installation that simply plugs into the wall and slides into a mantel surround.
 Electrics are a safer and more convenient alternative to traditional combustion fireplaces that can be dangerous and expensive to maintain.

 Custom mantels can be built around an insert for an infinite amount of design options to fit any living space.
 Electric fireplaces are a forward-thinking option for new homes, remodels, and residential living spaces that want a cozier feel.
 Commercial placements include hotel lobbies, restaurants, and hospitality environments.

 They do not require costly permits or inspections, chopped wood or gas to operate.
 The investment also avoids annual chimney sweeps and maintenance — helping to ensure a “green” environment and healthier air for a family to breathe.

 Expect a premium electric fireplace to deliver ultra-realistic 3D flame effects that look similar to their wood and gas burning counterparts.
 They also include sound and smartphone control for the pinnacle of convenience and unprecedented luxury of flame realism.

 Do Electric Fireplaces Require a Chimney or Venting?

-Electrics are a great solution for folks with allergies or asthma, or those who want cleaner air in their homes.
-Electric fireplaces do not emit dangerous fumes like carbon monoxide and formaldehyde that could be expelled with old fashioned combustion fireplaces.
+An electric firebox insert is a healthier solution for enthusiasts with allergies, asthma, and individuals that desire cleaner air in their homes.
+Electric fireplaces do not emit dangerous fumes such as carbon monoxide and formaldehyde that could be expelled with old-fashioned combustion fireplaces.